This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

-You will want to vacate your house during treatment, and make sure you get all pets and houseplants out as well.
-Ozone is not something you should be breathing, and certain household items can be damaged by ozone if not removed from the premises.
+It’s essential that a house be vacated during treatment with no pets or houseplants inside.
+Ozone is not something anyone should be breathing, and certain household items can be damaged by ozone if not removed from the premises.

 There is no perfect way to determine the length of treatment time when every situation is different, but the National Ozone Association suggests 10,000 mg/hr for every 1,000-1,500 square feet that you need to treat.

 I did the math and figured out that for our 2,000 square foot house and the 1400 mg/hr output for our generator on the highest setting, we would need to treat our house for a little over 12 hours.